• Skip to primary navigation

 Pesto Crusted Salmon

-Pesto crusted salmon is perfect for weeknight meals but also fancy enough for guests!
-This simple sheet pan meal recipe is ready in under 20 minutes and is packed with flavor!
+This simple pesto salmon sheet pan meal recipe is ready in under 20 minutes and is packed with flavor!
 Pesto crusted salmon with tomatoes and asparagus is naturally gluten free, dairy free, paleo, Whole30 and low carb (keto) friendly!

 Pesto salmon baked on a sheet pan.

-Why you will love this recipe:
+Why you will love this recipe

 • The pesto on top of the salmon helps keep the salmon tender and moist during cooking!
 The pesto is also packed with flavor and makes weeknight salmon even more exciting!